-Whenever an individual dies without a Will (known as intestate), or with a Will (known as testate) and property has not been previously transferred to other individuals, the estate must go through probate.
-The court reviews the assets and debts belonging to the individual, and determines the distribution of those assets and payment of debts.
-The probate process can be very straightforward, but can sometimes be lengthy and somewhat complicated, depending on the estate.
-Our attorneys are very skilled at making the process as streamlined as possible for you, whether you are the beneficiary, fiduciary, guardian, conservator, trustee, executor or administrator.
+If a person has not transferred their assets to a trust or to others before they die, their estate needs to go through probate.
+The court reviews the assets and debts belonging to the person and determines the distribution of those assets and payment of debts.
+The probate process can be straightforward, but can sometimes be lengthy and complicated, depending on the estate.
+We work to streamline the process, whether you are a beneficiary, fiduciary, guardian, conservator, trustee, executor or administrator.

-Taxes: Our attorneys are trained in dealing with federal and state gift, inheritance, and estate taxes, for you, your spouse, and your children.
-We assist in preparation of federal estate and inheritance tax returns and gift and generation-skipping tax returns.
-We can recommend qualified tax preparers to assist you with this process as well.
+Taxes, or at least tax returns, are an important part of the process.
+We assist with federal and state gift taxes, inheritance taxes, and estate taxes, for you, your spouse, and your children.
+We assist with preparation of federal estate and inheritance tax returns and gift and generation-skipping tax returns.
+Or we can recommend qualified tax preparers to assist you with this process.

-Guardianship: In the event a loved one does not have the mental capacity to care for themselves or make decisions, a guardianship is recommended.
-We help our clients apply for the guardianship, understand their roles and responsibilities as a guardian, file any necessary documents with the court, and give advice for care options.
+If a loved one does not have the mental capacity to care for themselves or make decisions, a guardianship is an option.
+We help clients apply for the guardianship, understand their roles and responsibilities as a guardian, file any necessary documents with the court, and advise on care options.

-Conservatorship: An adult with an impairment may require assistance in managing their financial affairs, in which case a conservatorship is necessary.
-A conservator is someone who manages and cares for the financial interests of another.
-We assist our clients through the process of applying for the conservatorship, explain their roles and responsibilities, and assist with the preparation of annual reports required by the courts.
+An adult with an impairment may require assistance in managing their financial affairs, in which case a conservatorship is an option.
+A conservator is a person who manages and cares for the financial interests of another.
+We assist clients through the process of applying for the conservatorship, explain their roles and responsibilities, and assist with the preparation of reports required by the courts.